mkropat/jumpapp/README.md

     Options:
-      -f -- force COMMAND to launch if process found but no windows found -n -- do not fork into background when launching COMMAND -r -- cycle through windows in reverse order
+      -f -- force COMMAND to launch if process found but no windows found -L -- list matching windows for COMMAND and quit -n -- do not fork into background when launching COMMAND -r -- cycle through windows in reverse order
       -p -- always launch COMMAND when ARGs passed